spencerhooks/piclockradio/notes_and_reqs.md

 ## Known Issues/To Do List ##
 1. The volume slider has a bug where holding and dragging (but not letting go) causes a visual problem because the slider position is updated by javascript from the previous position in json file.
 2. Connect up the settings page.
+  1. Update settings from datafile (only) on page load [using start()]
+  2. Update datafile on input
+  3. Use new dictionary entries in python
+3. Turn on coffee maker

 ## List of Requirements ##